Man jailed for role in misappropriating over $461,000 of investment funds

 In mitigation, Loh's lawyer, Mr Derek Kang, said his client had made extensive attempts to make full restitution of the losses caused.

-According to records from the Accounting and Corporate Regulatory Authority, Prive has been struck off the register of companies and Zabel could not be found.
+According to records from the Accounting and Corporate Regulatory Authority, Prive has been struck off the register of companies, while Zabel could not be found.

-For criminal breach of trust, Loh could have been jailed for up to seven years and fined.